-Here, the best shower tile cleaners for your bathroom:
+Here are the best shower tile cleaners for your bathroom.

-Costing as little as two cents an ounce, this pantry staple offers serious value for money.
-You can mix a 50-50 solution of white vinegar and water and use it to clean ceramic shower tiles, but don't use it on natural stone materials like granite, soapstone, or marble since its acid content can be damaging.
+Costing as little as 2 cents an ounce, this pantry staple offers serious value for money.
+You can mix a 50-50 solution of white vinegar and water, and use it to clean ceramic shower tiles.
+But don't use it on natural stone materials like granite, soapstone, or marble because its acid content can be damaging.

 If you have stubborn red-orange marks on your tiles or around fixtures, try dipping a soft toothbrush into undiluted white vinegar and rubbing gently.
 White vinegar can also be mixed with baking soda to help unclog a drain.